leanswift/leanswift.github.io/mobile/src/pages/po-inspection.md

 ### <a name="intended-audience"></a>Intended Audience

-MobileFirst Configuration User Guide provides guidance for LeanSwift customers and consultants regarding understanding the basic concept, functionality and configuration of the PO Inspection Standard App.
+MobileFirst Configuration User Guide provides guidance for LeanSwift customers and consultants regarding understanding the basic concept, functionality, and configuration of the PO Inspection Standard App.
 Further information about MobileFirst standard applications can be found at [www.inform3marketplace.com](http://www.inform3marketplace.com).

 #### **<a name="std-func"></a>PO Inspection standard functionality**

-The PO Inpsection for Infor M3 provides for the ability to inspect the items received via M3 Purchase Orders into a warehouse.
+The PO Inspection for Infor M3 provides for the ability to inspect the items received via M3 Purchase Orders into a warehouse.
 In M3 terms, it is the ability to inspect a PO.